opral/monorepo/rfcs/002-tech-stack.md

 - Anticipated slower development speed and higher maintainability effort.
   - De-coupled state management
   - Performance optimization needs to be conducted manually (likely important for the editor)
-- not ecosystem relied. custom UI components are used and no no external state management is required.

 #### why not svelte?